go-modules-by-example/index/012_modvendor/README.md

 This example shows you how to "vendor" your module download cache alongside your source code.

-The resulting repository can be found at https://github.com/go-modules-by-example-staging/modvendor_example.
+The resulting repository can be found at https://github.com/go-modules-by-example/modvendor_example.

-### Walkthrough
+### Walk-through

 Create a simple module: